akeneo/pim-helpcenter/content/md/products-super-power/enrich-products-variants.md

 A product model has no completeness but its variant products have a completeness.

 For the completeness filter `Complete`:
-- If `Yes`, the product models with at least one variant product complete are displayed in the grid
+- If you select `Yes`, the product models with at least one variant product complete are displayed in the grid
-- If `No`, the product models with at least one variant product incomplete are displayed in the grid
+- If you select `No`, the product models with at least one variant product incomplete are displayed in the grid
-- If `All`, there is no filter on the completeness
+- If you select `All`, there is no filter on the completeness

 # Edit products with variants